 China increases gold purchases.

-Silver reigns
+Silver reigns supreme

 In September 2024, the Russian government announced plans to spend 51 billion rubles ($535.5 million) over the next three years to increase its precious metals reserves.
 While gold is already an important asset in its foreign exchange reserves, Russia is looking to expand its holdings to include silver and platinum group metals (PGMs).

-Signs that investors have paused buying gold, which has more than doubled since 2022, were initially driven by central bank net buying followed by private investor participation, Treadgold said.
+Signs that investors have paused buying gold, which has more than doubled since 2022, were initially driven by net central bank buying followed by private investor participation, Treadgold said.

 Russia's BRICS partners, including China, India and Brazil, may also share a strategy of accumulating precious metals to escape dependence on the US dollar in international trade.